PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

 Then execute this and see if it remounted itself:
 `mount -a`

-The output of that command should show that /dev/md0 successfully mounted to directory /raid.
-Yay!
+The output of that command should show that */dev/md0* successfully mounted to directory */raid*.

+Yahoo!

 # Extra Credit

 ## Install a Fan Controller
-Install fan controller (otherwise the thing will blast unnecessarily at the highest RPM).
+For some reason, the default setting is to have the fan running at full blast with no way to adjust it.
+A fan controller will automatically adjust the fan speed based on the temperature of your SBC.

 Go to [https://github.com/tuxd3v/ats](https://github.com/tuxd3v/ats) and follow the installation instructions.

-After install, you can see the status:
+After install, you can see the status by executing:
 `systemctl status ats`

 ## Improve SSH Security
-To SSH remotely (from outside the local home network), use this command in terminal:
+To SSH remotely (from outside the local home network), use this command in your terminal:

-`ssh -p 22 pk@74.73.229.5
+`ssh -p 22 bob@YourPublicIPAddressHere`

-(that's port 22 connecting through the public IP address)
+(That means use port 22 connecting through the public IP address)

 For better security, **change the default SSH port 22!**
 [[202202232049 Change Default SSH Port 22 to Something Else for Better Security]]

-Currently, I'm using port **46092**.
+You can use any random number (like 11692) as long as it's below 64-thousand-something.
+Apparently, there are scary bots roaming the internet, sniffing out standard port 22s and seeing if they can break in.
+By cutting off that port, you make it that much harder for a bot to find you.

+`ssh -p 11692 bob@YourPublicIPAddressHere`